 The procedure, known as transradial catheterization (or radial cath) is used widely in Europe, but few U.S. hospitals offer it.
-Nationally, less than 20% of cardiac catheterizations are performed via radial cath.
-At Aurora BayCare, our 57% radial catheterization rate is number one in the Midwest.
+Nationally, less than 50% of cardiac catheterizations are performed via radial cath.
+At Aurora BayCare, our radial catheterization rate is 75%.

 Wrist Route is Safer

 Patients receiving a radial cath can sit up and walk right away after the procedure.
 By contrast, patients receiving a traditional catheterization (which enters through a vein deep in the groin) must lie perfectly still for four to six hours until the chance of bleeding has subsided.
 They’re also more likely to experience back pain, urinary retention and nerve damage.

 - Reduced mortality rates